tymyrddin/purple/source/docs/audits/resilience/stress-testing.md

 This workshop is about *trying to break things on purpose* in a safe environment.
 By stress-testing your organisation against realistic scenarios, you discover whether your defences, processes, and people can stand up under actual pressure.
 Better to learn in a room with coffee than in the middle of a crisis.

+Stress test results are compliance evidence, not only learning outputs.
+A tested recovery procedure that met its time objective with current staffing is a stronger claim to regulators, auditors, or the board than a recovery procedure that exists only in documentation.
+A scenario that exposed a gap in the escalation chain is evidence that a control's model assumption did not hold, and the corrective action that follows produces a testable hypothesis for the next cycle.
+Running stress tests on a recurring schedule converts a one-time discovery into a continuous verification mechanism.

 ## Core principles